Waiting times for CAMHS in Oxfordshire compared with the rest of England (Updated 4 Jan 2026)

 England average

-* I haven't been able to find the breakdown between the 3 counties for 2023-24, but for 202-23, when Buckinghamshire, Oxfordshire and Berkshire West had the lowest spend per child in England (on children's mental health), the waiting times for the 3 county-level trusts in that ICB were:
+* As mentioned on the 'Home' page, I haven't been able to find the breakdown between the 3 counties for 2023-24, but for 2022-23, when Buckinghamshire, Oxfordshire and Berkshire West had the lowest spend per child in England on children's mental health, the median waiting times for the 3 county-level NHS Trusts in that ICB were:

 Median wait in days for a referral to CAMHS 2022/23